jasonmcaffee/pound/README.md

 Network: Local wifi.
 Wireless N.

-NOTE: Current request per second limitations seem to be on the client, not the server.

 ### Run Type 1: Burst mode - keep-alive connections + agents
 high amount of requests and throughput.